Modified from the original by ISA CHANDA MOSKOWITZ/APPETITE FOR REDUCTION.

 - 1 cup cherry tomatoes (orange ones if you can get them)

-- fresh parsley and chopped chives, for garnish
+- 2-3 tbsp fresh parsley and chopped chives, for the garnish

-Steam the potatoes for 10 to 15 minutes; they should be pierced easily with a fork.
-Meanwhile, prepare an ice bath by filling a mixing bowl halfway with ice water.
+Drain, rinse and pressure cook chickpeas for 1 whistle and 10 minutes on simmer, until done.
+Steam the potatoes for 10 to 15 minutes – they should be easily pierced with a fork.
+Meanwhile, prepare an ice bath by filling a mixing bowl up to the halfway mark with ice water.
 Add the green beans to the steamer and steam for 2 minutes, until the beans are bright green.
 Transfer the potatoes and green beans to the ice bath immediately.
-Let them cool while you prepare everything else.
+Let them cool, while you prepare everything else.
 Place the chickpeas in a mixing bowl and use a small potato masher or fork to mash them.
-There should be no whole chickpeas left, but they shouldn’t be completely smooth like hummus, either; you want some texture.
+There should be no whole chickpeas left, but they shouldn’t be completely smooth like hummus either; you want some texture.
 Add the capers and 2 tbsp of the dressing.
-Mix well and set aside.
+Mix well and keep aside.
 To assemble, place the lettuce in wide bowls.